Contents

 Introduction

-This page provides access to some of my personal projects.
-These programmes have absolutely NO WARRANTIES whatsoever and are for purely educational purposes.
 If you find any of these useful, do tell me about it.

 ZINC

-ZINC ("ZINC Is Not CoreWar") is a variant of the game of Core War in which programmes (called "warriors") fight in a battle to take control of a virtual computer.
+ZINC (“ZINC Is Not CoreWar”) is a variant of the game of Core War in which programs (called “warriors”) fight in a battle to take control of a virtual computer.
 The warriors are written in a simple language called Redcode and are run by a tool called Memory Array Redcode Simulator (MARS).
-ZINC is Free Software licenced under the GNU General Public Licence (GPL).
 The ZINC User Manual includes a short tutorial that teaches you the basics of Core War.
 The current version of ZINC is 0.1 and runs on at least Linux and Windows.

 ZINC Screenshot